 “My home is in Heaven.
 I’m just traveling through this world.”
 Billy Graham spoke those words often.

 Born Nov.
 7, 1918, he went home this morning at the age of 99.
 A friend, who spent years working with Graham’s ministries, observed, “Can you imagine the line of people waiting to say,‘Thanks for sharing Christ with me!’”

 “America’s Pastor” wanted to be a baseball player early in life, but after attending a Christian revival at age 16, his life was forever changed.
 Over the course of his life, he preached the saving gospel of Jesus Christ to hundreds of millions in 185 countries, and his message, broadcast via radio, TV, Decision magazine, newspaper columns, the Internet and 29 books, touched many millions more.
 The Billy Graham Crusades ran from the 1940s until his last New York City crusade in 2005, by which time Parkinson’s Disease had rendered him too weak to keep up the crusade pace.

 If you had the privilege of being among those in attendance, count yourself blessed.
-If not, there are plenty of his messages available online, including his last public sermon in 2006, which my children attended:
+If not, many of his messages are available online, including his last public sermon in 2006, which my children attended:

 Graham consulted and prayed with every American president from Harry Truman forward, and even presided at the graveside service for Lyndon Johnson and gave a eulogy at the funeral of Richard Nixon.

 In 1996, on the occasion of being presented the Congressional Gold Medal, the highest civilian award by Congress, Graham offered these observations about our nation: